YosaiProject/yosai/doc/docs/authorization.md

         :type permission_s:  a List of Strings or List of Permission instances

-        :param logical_operator:  indicates whether all or at least one permission is true (and, any)
+        :param logical_operator:  indicates whether all or at least one permission is true (any, all)
-        :type: and OR all (from python standard library)
+        :type: any OR all (from python standard library)

         :raises  AuthorizationException:  if the user does not have sufficient permission